YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

     DEFAULT   DEFAULT            0          4080    255      NEVER      Y         Y      DISABLED         DISABLED
     =======   =======        =======   ========  =======     ======  ============ ===    ========         ========

 Notice the region parameters – review them in the Administration and Operations Guide.
-Since there is one region, there is also one segment, also called DEFAULT (the region and segment names can be different; it is good practice to keep them the same).
+Since there is one region, there is also one segment, also called DEFAULT. (the region and segment names can be different; it is good practice to keep them the same).

 .. parsed-literal::